 The tough cleanliness standards are based on World Health Organisation (WHO) guidelines.
 They’re the result of a remarkable turnaround for the resort’s beaches in the last few years, where heavy investment coupled alongside work with businesses, communities and public sector partners has contributed to making sure the town has a coastline to be proud of.

-The Fylde Peninsula Water Management Partnership was established in 2011.
-It’s made up of public and private sector companies, and has worked to increase investment in the area’s sewer network, as well as creating teams of volunteers and businesses to look after the quality of Fylde Coast seas.
+The Fylde Peninsula Water Management Partnership was established in 2011 and is made of public and private sector.
+The organisation works to increase investment in the area’s sewer network.
+Plus creating teams of volunteers and businesses to look after the quality of Fylde Coast seas.

-At the same time, the Turning Tides partnership in the North West is creating bathing waters that the region can be proud of.
+The Turning Tides partnership in the North West is maintaining and improving bathing waters for the region can be proud of.
 They’re working with key local authorities across the region, along with environmental charity Keep Britain Tidy, United Utilities, Environment Agency and the National Farmers Union.

 Since its inception in 2012, the Turning Tides Partnership has helped reduce the impact of pollution in our sea water.
 That pollution can come from inland, coastal and river sources.
 It’s about protecting bathing water quality and helping to sustain seaside economies.